linkesch/frontend-boilerplate/src/js/templates/README.md

 Folder for templates
 ====================

-This is a folder for Handlebars Templates with extesion .hbs
+This is a folder for Handlebars Templates with extension .hbs